Do you have mountain loads of textbooks and don’t know what to do with them? If so, then you may have to recycle textbooks.

-If it is in a worse condition, it won’t be easy to sell.
-And that is because a potential customer wants a clear and honest description of its physical condition.
+If it’s in a worse condition, it won’t be easy to sell.
+And that’s because a potential customer wants a clear and honest description of its physical condition.

 So if you want more clarification, you can contact the bookseller for further information.

 It could be a book’s description missing in the warehouse for years, never opened, shelved, or thumbed.
-But it is still many years old.
+But it’s still many years old.

 Like New (LN):

-When a book is described as Fine, it means it is almost the same as “As New.”
+When a book is described as Fine, it’s almost the same as “As New.”
 However, the book may have been opened and read many times.

 Very Good (VG):

 The Very Good describes a book with small deterioration or wears, but there is no tear on the paper or binding.

-It describes a book that has an average worn book that is used.
+It describes a book that has an average worn book that’s used.
 It has all the leaves or pages of the book available.